orzechowskid/eleanor/README.md

 # Eleanor
-Elegant and nearly zero-config routing for Redux apps
+Elegant and nearly zero-config routing, for React/Redux apps
+# About
+react-router is a perfectly fine piece of software but I don't like the idea of having to render my route tree, or even of assuming that there's a (non-shallow) tree of routes at all.
+I wanted something
 # Getting Started
     $ npm install --save eleanor
 # Usage
-Briefly: import/require the module in your usual way, create a new Router object, and pass it a list of objects each containing an Express-compatible route string and a React component (or anything, really).
+Briefly: import/require the module in your usual way, create a new Router object, and pass it a list of objects each containing an Express-compatible route string and a React component (or, I suppose, any other ol' thing you want associated with that route string).

 Here's a simple example: